polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 it is populated to each node in the network) and not recommended for historical or user-generated data which grow indefinitely over time.

-Luckily every Substrate node comes with off-chain storage also.
-One of the main use cases is to be used together with off-chain workers mentioned above.
-In addition, Substrate also includes a feature called "off-chain indexing", which allows the runtime to write directly to the off-chain storage independently from OCWs.
+We have off-chain storage for this purpose.
+In addition of being accessible by OCWs, Substrate also includes a feature called "off-chain indexing" allowing the runtime to write directly to the off-chain storage independently from OCWs.
 Nodes have to opt-in for persistency of this data via `--enable-offchain-indexing` flag when starting up the Substrate node.

-Unlike OCWs, which are not executed during initial blockchain synchronization, off-chain indexing is populating the database every time a block is processed, so the data is always consistent and will be exactly the same for every node with indexing enabled.
+Unlike OCWs, which are not executed during initial blockchain synchronization, off-chain indexing is populating the storage every time a block is processed, so the data is always consistent and will be exactly the same for every node with indexing enabled.

-Off-chain database can be read using remote procedure calls (RPC) so it fits the use case of storing indefinitely growing data without over-consuming the on-chain storage.